Conjugate phase retrieval in shift-invariant spaces generated by a Gaussian: Introduction

 \section{Introduction}

+Shift-invariant spaces play a fundamental role in wavelet analysis, approximation theory, and signal processing.
+Given a generator $\phi$, the associated shift-invariant space is defined by

+Such spaces provide a rigorous functional framework for modeling and approximating signals with prescribed spectral characteristics and structural constraints \cite{AG01, AST05,Christensenbook, daubechiesbook, DDR94, jia92, mallatbook,unser00}.

+Phase retrieval has been studied in various fields, including X-ray crystallography, diffraction imaging, optics, and related areas.
+It considers the recovery of a signal from the magnitudes of its linear measurements, up to a trivial ambiguity \cite{BCE06, bunk2007diffractive, F78,harrison1993phase,HES16,H01,JEH16,millane90,walther1963question}.
+Phase retrieval in a shift-invariant space is an infinite-dimensional phaseless sampling and reconstruction problem, where one seeks to recover a function from magnitude samples on a continuous domain or a discrete sampling set \cite{Chen2020,Cheng2021,Cheng2019, CS2021, grochenig2020,Romero2018,shenoy2016exact,Thakur11}.

-Shift-invariant spaces have been widely used in wavelet analysis and approximation theory \cite{AG01, AST05, DDR94}.
-Thakur proved that a real-valued bandlimited signal can be uniquely determined, up to a sign, from its magnitude samples with sampling rate more than twice Nyquist rate \cite{Thakur11}.
-The bandlimited signals are living in the shift-invariant space generated by a sinc function $\frac{\sin(\pi \cdot)}{\pi \cdot}$.
-As the sinc function has infinite support and slow decay, the shift-invariant space is more suitable for modeling signal with smoother spectrum, e.g. taking into account real acquisition and reconstruction devices, and it has been widely used in finite elements, approximation theory and wavelets \cite{AST05}.
-When the generator $\phi$ is a compactly supported real-valued function, the authors in this paper and their collaborators used the non-separability to characterize the phase retrievability of the real-valued signals and showed that the nonseparable real signals in $V(\phi)$ can be reconstructed, up to a sign, from their phaseless samples taken on a discrete set with finite sampling density \cite{Chen2020, Cheng2019, CS2021}.
-Recently, Gr\"ochenig proved that all real-valued signals in a shift-invariant space generated by a Gaussian $\phi_\lambda:=e^{-\lambda\cdot^2}$ can be determined, up to a sign, from their phaseless samples on a separated set with lower Beurling density greater than 2, and phase retrieval is impossible for a complex-valued signal in the such space \cite{grochenig2020}.
-Romero also considered the phaseless sampling and reconstruction of real-valued functions (also called sign retrieval) in a shift-invariant space generated by a totally positive function \cite{Romero2018}.
+Phase retrieval for real-valued signals has been established in several classes of shift-invariant spaces.
+Thakur showed that a real-valued bandlimited function can be uniquely determined, up to a global sign, from its magnitude samples with sampling rate more than twice Nyquist rate \cite{Thakur11}.
+The bandlimited functions belong to the shift-invariant space generated by the sinc function $\frac{\sin(\pi \cdot)}{\pi \cdot}$.
+Later, Gr\"ochenig proved that every real-valued function in a shift-invariant space generated by a Gaussian $\phi_\lambda := e^{-\lambda \cdot^2}$ can be recovered, up to a sign, from their phaseless samples on a separated set with lower Beurling density greater than 2, and also showed that phase retrieval is impossible for complex-valued signals in the same space \cite{grochenig2020}.
+Related phaseless sampling and reconstruction problems for real-valued signals, often referred to as sign retrieval, were further studied by Romero for shift-invariant spaces generated by totally positive functions \cite{Romero2018}.

-Observe that in a complex shift-invariant space generated by a real-valued function $\phi$, a function $f\in V(\phi)$ if and only if its conjugation $\bar f\in V(\phi)$, and they have the same magnitudes $|f(x)|, x\in\R$.
-Taking the trivial ambiguity caused by conjugation into account, conjugate phase retrieval considers the problem of determining a signal $f$ in a conjugate invariant space $\mathcal C$ , up to a unimodular constant and conjugation, from its phaseless measurements $|\psi(f)|, \psi\in\Psi$, i.e.,